 San Marco

 This is Venice at its most ceremonial and crowded.
-Use it for the basilica, the Doge’s Palace, the campanile, and one carefully timed pass through the square rather than an all-day drift.
+Use it for the basilica, the Doge’s Palace, the campanile, the Bridge of Sighs, La Fenice, and one carefully timed pass through the square rather than an all-day drift.

 St. Mark’s Basilica